Robyn Nevin: Personal life

 Nevin has been married twice, most notably in her second marriage to "prison playwright" Jim McNeil (1975–1977).
 She currently lives with her partner, US-born actor and screenwriter Nicholas Hammond.
 They met when they starred in Alan Ayckbourn's Woman in Mind at the STC in 1987.
-From her first marriage to Barry Crook, she has a daughter Emily Russell (born 1968) who is also an actor.
+From her first marriage to Barry Crook, she has a daughter Emily Russell (born 1968) who is also an actress.